 Also Read: 10 Most Spoken Languages In The World?

 Cost: Free/79.99 dollars (5804 INR per year)

 LingoDeer promises to improve your Japanese speaking skills within 21 days.
 It comprises interactive animations and lesson plans that are designed by experienced Japanese teachers.
 It is a very user-friendly app, that uses a fun building block approach to learning.
 The lessons are broken down into small chunks which teach vocabulary, writing and sentence structure through repetition and various types of questions.
 LingoDeer incorporates audio from native speakers.
 Additionally, there are other interesting features like slowing down the speakers’ pace, the ability to turn on furigana so you can study kanji, and learn the meaning and context of a particle with a simple tap.

 The app isn’t entirely free.
 One can learn all the basics, more than 1,000 essential Japanese phrases, and enjoy a deep dive into the first modules.
 Later on, you might have to pay a nominal fee to access the premium.

 Available: Playstore, ios

 Anki allows you to import “decks” from popular textbooks and then convert them into flashcards.
 They place audio cues and fun interactive animation to help you understand the context.
 A flashcard will be presented and you will have to think of the correct answer.
 On clicking the flashcard, the right answer will be revealed.
-There are several other useful features like answer timer and the ability to flip the questions and answers.
-Anki can be used as an app, website or even the desktop version.
+There are several other useful features like an answer timer and the ability to flip the questions and answers.
+Anki can be used as an app, website or even a desktop version.